Jirón Santa Rosa

-Santa Rosa Street (Jirón Santa Rosa), known from 1949 until 2017 as Antonio Miró Quesada Street (Jirón Antonio Miró Quesada), is a major street in the Damero de Pizarro, located in the historic centre of Lima, Peru.
+Santa Rosa Street (Jirón Santa Rosa) is a major street in the Damero de Pizarro, located in the historic centre of Lima, Peru.
 The street starts at its intersection with the Jirón de la Unión and continues until it reaches Miguel Grau Avenue.

 Name

-The street is named after Rose of Lima.
-In 1862, due to the new urban nomenclature the city adopted, it was first known as Ayacucho Street (Jirón Ayacucho), (Note: This name has since been applied to a street in Barrios Altos formerly known as Urubamba Street (Jirón Urubamba).) after the Department of Ayacucho.
-From 1949 to 2017, it was named after Antonio Miró Quesada de la Guerra, director of El Comercio—a newspaper whose building is on the street's second block—who was assassinated alongside his wife in 1935.
+The street's name comes from the project that was ultimately adopted in 1862, which replaced the city's traditional names with names that reflected the country's political geography.
+The term jirón is a type of street, whose axis is formed from a variety of different, single-block streets.
+It was first known as Ayacucho Street (Jirón Ayacucho), (Note: This name has since been applied to a street in Barrios Altos formerly known as Urubamba Street (Jirón Urubamba).) after the Department of Ayacucho.

+It was known from 1949 until 2017 as Antonio Miró Quesada Street (Jirón Antonio Miró Quesada), a dedication to Antonio Miró Quesada de la Guerra, a director of El Comercio—a newspaper whose building is on the street's second block—who was assassinated alongside his wife in 1935.
+This name remained until 2017, when it was renamed after Rose of Lima.

 History

 The road that today constitutes the street was laid by Francisco Pizarro when he founded the city of Lima on January 18, 1535.
 In 1862, when a new urban nomenclature was adopted, the road was named jirón Ayacucho, after the Department of Ayacucho.
 Prior to this renaming, each block (cuadra) had a unique name: